openstack-archive/fuel-specs/specs/9.0/set-vip-address-via-api.rst

 API.
 It should be possible to pass full output of GET request to the input of PUT request (as for other handlers).
 Check for read-only fields should be done in API validator.

+POST request will be added for collection handler.
+It will allow to create (allocate) VIP with user defined IP. `ip_addr`, `vip_namespace`, `network` must be passed in the requests body.
+Validation will be added to ensure that.
+Creation of VIP with new name is out of scope. `is_user_defined` flag may not be supplied in request body in which case it will be set automatically by Nailgun.
+If the flag is passed it cannot be false.

 The following fields of `ip_addrs` table should be serialized: